-This is a more nuanced and strategic approach that I see very few college admissions consultants take.
-From my view, the personal statement is a matter of risk and reward, and sometimes we have to make these decisions whether to write something more controversial and risky to stand out, or take a safer, conservative route to land that acceptance letter.
-I won’t mention what my students write about here, but these are some elements that my students and I work together to consider.
+This is a more nuanced and strategic approach that we see very few college admissions consultants take.
+From our view, the personal statement is a matter of risk and reward, and sometimes we have to make these decisions whether to write something more controversial and risky to stand out, or take a safer, conservative route to land that acceptance letter.
+We won’t mention what our students write about here, but these are some elements that our students work closely with us together to consider.

 You can mitigate the low acceptance rates by applying everywhere (yes, you heard that right – all 8 Ivy Leagues/Stanford/UChicago/MIT/Caltech – type schools), as well as putting your best foot forward by crafting together a powerful application for each university.